Thinking, Fast and Slow: Heuristics and biases

 The second section offers explanations for why humans struggle to think statistically.
 It begins by documenting a variety of situations in which we either arrive at binary decisions or fail to associate precisely reasonable probabilities with outcomes.
 Kahneman explains this phenomenon using the theory of heuristics.
 Kahneman and Tversky originally discussed this topic in their 1974 article titled Judgment Under Uncertainty: Heuristics and Biases.

 Kahneman uses heuristics to assert that System 1 thinking involves associating new information with existing patterns, or thoughts, rather than creating new patterns for each new experience.
 For example, a child who has only seen shapes with straight edges might perceive an octagon when first viewing a circle.
 As a legal metaphor, a judge limited to heuristic thinking would only be able to think of similar historical cases when presented with a new dispute, rather than considering the unique aspects of that case.
 In addition to offering an explanation for the statistical problem, the theory also offers an explanation for human biases.

 Anchoring

 The "anchoring effect" names a tendency to be influenced by irrelevant numbers.
 Shown greater/lesser numbers, experimental subjects gave greater/lesser responses.
-As an example, most people, when asked whether Gandhi was more than 114 years old when he died, will provide a much greater estimate of his age at death than others who were asked whether Gandhi was more or less than 35 years old.
+As an example, most people, when asked whether Mahatma Gandhi was more than 114 years old when he died, will provide a much greater estimate of his age at death than others who were asked whether Gandhi was more or less than 35 years old.
 Experiments show that people's behavior is influenced, much more than they are aware, by irrelevant information.